-This is according to an infographic based on a Brand Experience research report from Brandworkz and Chartered Institute of Marketing (CIM).
+This is according to an infographic based on a Brand Experience research report from digital asset management provider Brandworkz and Chartered Institute of Marketing (CIM).

 The study was conducted amongst 2,200 marketing leaders working within international organisations globally.
 The research set out to explore the challenges, opportunities and leading practices for aligning brand promise and customer experience.